rugk/threema-msgapi-sdk-php/README.md

 threema-msgapi-tool.php -s <threemaId> <from> <secret>
 ```

-Send a message from standard input with server-side encryption to the given ID. is the API identity and 'secret' is the API secret. the message ID on success.
+Send a message from standard input with server-side encryption to the given ID. `<from>` is the API identity and `<secret>` is the API secret. the message ID on success.

 #### Send End-to-End Encrypted Text Message